LaminJuwara/laminjuwara.github.io/_includes/cv.md

 I'm a Postdoc at the CHEO Research Institute, where I work on the applications of machine learning methods for synthetic data generation.
 I completed my Ph.D. in  [Quantitative Life Sciences](https://www.mcgill.ca/qls/) at McGill University, with concentration on Computational Statistics.
 During my doctoral studies, I had the privilege of being co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Prof Archer Yi Yang](https://www.math.mcgill.ca/yyang/).
 Prior to that, I completed MSc programs in Biostatistics at McGill and Mathematics at Stellenbosch University.

-The main areas of my work include:

-- Developing statistical and computational methods for analyzing distributed biomedical data under privacy or budget constraints.
-- Designing and evaluating machine learning methods for mitigating covariate bias in real world data and randomized clinical trials.
-- Statistical modeling and its applications to neurology and pain research.
+The main areas of my research include: (1) Developing statistical and computational methods for analyzing distributed biomedical data under privacy/budget constraints, (2) Designing and evaluating machine learning methods for mitigating covariate bias in real world data and randomized clinical trials, and (3) Statistical modeling and its applications to neurology and pain research.